clynamic/joi.how/README.md

 ### Social

 - We have an [e6 forum thread](https://e621.net/forum_topics/23796).
 We'd love to hear your feedback.
 - Want to let other people set your wallpaper?
-Try our other app, [Walltalker](https://walltaker.joi.how/).
+Try our other app, [Walltaker](https://walltaker.joi.how/).
-- Hang out with us in the [Walltalker discord server](https://discord.com/invite/waaHCqUXj6).
+- Hang out with us in the [Walltaker discord server](https://discord.com/invite/waaHCqUXj6).